Arrays

 The problem is that explicit storage management is unsafe as soon as you want to collect unused memory.
 Ada's ability to return variable size objects will remove one use case for dynamic allocation, and hence, remove one potential source of bugs from your programs.

 Rust follows the C/C++ model, but with safe pointer semantics.
 However, dynamic allocation is still used.
-Ada can benefit from an eventual performance edge because it can use any model.
+Ada can benefit from a possible performance edge because it can use any model.

 Declaring arrays (2)